lbnl-science-it/cborg-web/content/english/pages/models.md

 | AWS Cloud                | Anthropic      | Claude Opus        | 200k            | Y       | $$$   |

 {{< notice "note" >}}
-* Context window sizes for commercially-hosted models are reduced in CBORG Chat to limit excessive usage.
-To make use of the full-length of context windows please request an API key or engage with Science IT Consulting to discuss using cloud services with a PID recharge."
+** Cost for using commercial models are paid for by the IT Division.
+There is no cost to individual users at this time.
 {{< /notice >}}

 {{< notice "note" >}}
-** Cost for using commercial models are paid for by the IT Division.
-There is no cost to individual users at this time.
+* Context window sizes for commercially-hosted models are reduced in CBORG Chat to limit excessive usage.
+To make use of the full-length of context windows please request an API key or engage with Science IT Consulting to discuss using cloud services with a PID recharge.
 {{< /notice >}}

 ### LBNL-Hosted Models

 The IT Division's Science IT group provides access to open models running on Berkeley Lab-owned networks and hardware, located in the Building 50 data center.
-LBL-Hosted models are free-to-use.
+LBNL-Hosted models are free-to-use.

 {{< accordion "Meta Llama 3 70B" >}}